-The Company has implemented processes to ensure that individuals acting on its behalf are both fit and proper in line with the PRA Fit and Proper requirements for individuals subject to the Senior Insurance Managers Regime and the FCA requirements for Approved Persons.
-This means that as part of recruitment and employee screening an individual's career history will be assessed and validated to establish whether an individual's skills and knowledge are appropriately matched to the role.
+The Company has implemented processes to ensure that individuals employed within it, or acting on its behalf, are both fit and proper in line with the PRA and FCA Fit and Proper requirements for individuals subject to the Senior Managers and Certification Regime.
+This means that, as part of recruitment and employee screening, an individual's career history will be assessed and validated to establish whether an individual's skills and knowledge are appropriately matched to the role.
 It also means that checks are in place to ensure that an individual is honest, of good reputation, has integrity and is financially sound.

 The governance over the fitness and propriety of individuals includes recruitment, performance management and training.
-To ensure that the Company protects itself against employing individuals who potentially could threaten its customers, properties, facilities or reputation, the majority of its fitness and propriety processes take place at recruitment and more specifically at preemployment screening.
+However, to ensure that the Company protects itself against employing individuals who potentially could threaten its customers, properties, facilities or reputation, the majority of its fitness and propriety processes take place at recruitment and more specifically at pre-employment screening.
 A minimum set of basic screening requirements has been agreed and implemented.
 Additional enhanced screening requirements are applied for individuals who will run the Company or become key function holders.